tarantool/metrics/doc/monitoring/index.rst

 ==========

-Monitoring is the process of measuring and tracking Tarantool performance according to key metrics influencing it.
-These metrics are typically monitored in real time, allowing you to identify or predict issues.
+Monitoring is the process of measuring and tracking Tarantool performance based on metrics.
+The metrics are typically monitored in real time, which allows you to identify or predict issues.

 This chapter includes the following sections: